-What is Light Pollution and how does it affect Canadians?
+What is Light Pollution and how does it impact Canadians?

 Does the spectacle of the Milky Way, with thousands of visible stars, stretch across your view, or do you see only a few pinpoints of light scattered on an otherwise dull blue-grey backdrop that stretches from horizon to horizon?